-Jochem Tolsma is associate professor at the Sociology Department of Radboud University Nijmegen and the program director of the Research Master Social and Cultural Science.
-In his research he focuses on the causes and consequences of segregation in neighborhoods, schools and friendship networks.
+Jochem Tolsma is professor by special appointment of Social Divisions between Groups in the Department of Sociology at the University of Groningen, associate professor in the Sociology Department of Radboud University Nijmegen and the program director of the Research Master Social and Cultural Science of Radboud University.
+In his research he focuses on social divisions between groups; the interplay of segregation, inequality and polarization.
+His particular areas of interest are the causes and consequences of segregation in neighborhoods, schools and friendship networks.

 PhD in Sociology, 2009